 Erin Sher Smyth has been ousted from overseeing tens of millions of dollars of contracts in the wake of a lacerating report by Baltimore’s Inspector General.

-The report accuses Smyth, Baltimore’s purchasing agent since 2017, of “attempting to circumvent the city’s bidding process” by holding up the renewal of a police towing contract in an effort to add a vendor to the list of authorized towing companies.
+The report accuses the city’s purchasing agent since 2017 of “attempting to circumvent the city’s bidding process” by holding up the renewal of a police towing contract in an effort to add a vendor to the list of authorized towing companies.

-Despite the report, Smyth remains employed by the Young administration.
+Despite the report (whose public synopsis does not directly identify her), Smyth remains employed by the Young administration.